Nazi salute: Origins and adoption

-By autumn 1923, or perhaps as early as 1921, some members of the Nazi Party were using the rigid, outstretched right arm salute to greet Hitler, who responded by raising his own right hand crooked back at the elbow, palm opened upwards, in a gesture of acceptance.
+By late 1923, some Nazi Party members were using the salute to greet Hitler, who responded by raising his own right hand crooked back at the elbow, palm opened upwards, in a gesture of acceptance.
 In 1926, the Nazi salute was made compulsory for all party members.
-It functioned as a display of commitment to the Party and a declaration of principle to the outside world.
+It functioned as a display of commitment to the party and a declaration of principle to the outside world.
 Gregor Strasser wrote in 1927 that the greeting in and of itself was a pledge of loyalty to Hitler, as well as a symbol of personal dependence on the Führer.
 Even so, the drive to gain acceptance did not go unchallenged.

 Some party members questioned the legitimacy of the so-called Roman salute, employed by Fascist Italy, as un-Germanic.
 In response, efforts were made to establish its pedigree by inventing a tradition after the fact.
 In June 1928, Rudolf Hess published an article titled "The Fascist Greeting", which claimed that the gesture was used in Germany as early as 1921, before the Nazis had heard about the Italian Fascists.
 He admits in the article: "The NSDAP's introduction of the raised-arm greeting approximately two years ago still gets some people's blood boiling.
 Its opponents suspect the greeting of being un-Germanic.
-They accuse it of merely aping the [Italian] Fascists", but goes on to ask, "even if the decree from two years ago [Hess' order that all party members use it] is seen as an adaption of the Fascist gesture, is that really so terrible?".
+They accuse it of merely aping the [Italian] Fascists", but goes on to ask, "even if the decree from two years ago [Hess' order that all party members use it] is seen as an adaption of the Fascist gesture, is that really so terrible?"
 Ian Kershaw points out that Hess did not deny the likely influence from Fascist Italy, even if indeed the salute had been used sporadically in 1921 as Hess claimed.